sprint84/objective-c-style-guide/README.md

 ## Methods

-In method signatures, there should be a space after the scope (-/+ symbol).
+In method signatures, there should be exactly **one** space after the scope (-/+ symbol).
 There should be a space between the method segments.
+And there should be **no** spaces between the parameter type and the parameter name.

 **For Example**:
 ```objc